 These are particularly dangerous times because no such leader has stepped up to the plate.

-President Trump tried, but he was beaten back by fraud and the Deep State.
+President Trump tried, but he was beaten back by the Deep State.
 He could have been our Churchill, but he was defeated by cowardly, establishment oligarchs like Lindsey Graham.

 Without him, who do we have?
 Joe Biden is senile, even if he’s not as radical as many conservatives think he is, does anyone seriously think he will somehow pull Americans back together?
 I, for one, highly doubt that a man who is obviously not mentally fit for the presidency will somehow save America.

 That is why these are more dangerous times than usual for Americans.
 We’ve dealt with partisanship in the past.
-Voter fraud has been an American pastime since the beginning of this republic.
 We’ve struggled to fully realize the threat posed by foreign powers; the era before World War II is a prime example.
 But this time, things are different because we have no strong, pro-American leader to pull us all back together and help us survive these dangerous times.

 The Civil War happened in large part because of weak leadership before 1860.
 President Buchanan was unwilling to force cooler heads to prevail and, as a result, war ensued.
 While I highly doubt that Americans living in the most prosperous country in history will resort to open warfare once again, it is certainly disturbing to realize the historical parallels.